b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Look at this $\pm$ symbol.
 Have you seen it before?
 No?
 Then look at the three sigma rule above.

 The reference values were most likely composed in the following way.
 A large number (let's say 30'000) females gave their blood for testing.
 Hematocrit value was calculated for all of them.
-The percentages distribution was calculated similar way we did before.
+The distribution was calculated similar way we did before.
 The average hematocrit was 42 units, the standard deviation was 5 units.
 The majority of the results (roughly 68%) lie within $\pm$ 1 sd from the mean.
 If so, then we got 42 - 5 = 38, and 42 + 5 = 47.
 And that is how those two values were considered to be the reference values for the population.
 Most likely the same is true for any other reference values you see in your lab result when you [test your blood](https://en.wikipedia.org/wiki/Complete_blood_count) or when you perform other medical examination.

 Example 2.

 Let's say a person named Peter lives in Poland.
 Peter approaches the famous IQ test on one of our universities.
 He read on the internet that there are different [intelligence scales](https://en.wikipedia.org/wiki/Intelligence_quotient#Current_tests) used throughout the world.
 His score is 125.
 The standard deviation is 24.
-Is it high, does this indicates he is gifted (a genius level intellect perhaps)?
-Well, in order to be a genius one has to be in the topic 2% of the population regarding IQ.
-What is the value for Peter?
+Is it high, does this indicates he is gifted (a genius level intellect)?
+Well, in order to be a genius one has to be in the top 2% of the population regarding IQ.
+What is the location of Peter's IQ value in the population.

-The score of 125 is slightly above 1 standard deviation about the mean (which is in IQ test is always 100).
+The score of 125 is slightly above 1 standard deviation above the mean (which in an IQ test is always 100).
 From @sec:statistics_prob_distribution we know that when we add all the probabilities we get 1 (so the area under the curve in @fig:normDistribution is equal to 1).
 Half of the area lies on the left, half of it on the right (1 / 2 = 0.5).
 So, a person with IQ = 100 is as intelligent or more intelligent than half the people ($\frac{1}{2} = 0.5 = 50%$) in the population.
 Roughly 68% of the results lies within 1 sd from the mean (half of it below, half of it above).
 So, from IQ = 100 to IQ = 124 we got (68% / 2 = 34%).
 Adding this to 50% (IQ $\le$ 100) to 34% (100 $\le$ IQ $\le$ 124) we got 50% + 34% = 84%.
 Therefore in our case Peter (with his IQ = 125) is more intelligent than 84% of people in the population (so top 16% of the population).
-His intelligence is above average, but it is not enough to call label him a genius.
+His intelligence is above average, but it is not enough to label him as a genius.

 ### Distributions package {#sec:statistics_intro_distributions_package}

 This is all nice and good to know, but in practice is not precise enough.
 What if in the previous example the IQ was let's say 139.
-What is the percentage of people less smart thanks Peter.
+What is the percentage of people less intelligent than Peter.
 That kind of questions can be quickly answered with [Distributions](https://juliastats.org/Distributions.jl/stable/) package.
 For instance in the case of Peter described above we got

 ```jl
 s = """